-Trimester 4 - At this Trimester 4 - At this juncture students are expected to prepare and deliver an initial formal proposal for their fi proposal for their final graduation research in which they analyse the questions and methods running through the e work they have realized so far.
-They receive discursive feedback during the assessment, a w ritten report of the discussion and an individual assessment report, in which the tutors pre esent their conclusions and recommendations regarding the overall progress of their sel f-directed research and proposed next-steps.
-Integrated Reading, Writing and Research Methods Formative Self-Directed Research (including prototyping) Assessment
+Trimester 4 - At this juncture students are expected to prepare and deliver an initial formal proposal for their final graduation research in which they analyse the questions and methods running through the work they have realized so far.
+They receive discursive feedback during the assessment, a written report of the discussion and an individual assessment report, in which the tutors present their conclusions and recommendations regarding the overall progress of their self-directed research and proposed next-steps.

+Integrated Formative Assessment

+Reading, Writing and Research Methods

+Self-Directed Research (including prototyping)